BlueFinBima/DCS-The-Way/README.md

+## This fork has been archived, and the parent appears to be more active.
+I would suggest checking with the parent repo.

 # DCSTheWay
 Imports waypoints from DCS F10 map into the plane navigation system, like a Data Transfer Cartridge.
 Special thanks to kukiric for helping out with the lua side of things!